 Two Approaches to Building Margin

-Even though the words of a book make up the meat of the story, without the white borders around them those words would be difficult to read.
-Our lives are words and text, but we need that boring white space around our lives to keep us sane and focused.
+Think about this: Even though the words of a book make up the meat of the story, without the white borders around them those words would be difficult to read.
+Our lives are the words and text, but we need that boring white space around our lives to keep us sane and focused.

-Prose pieces have very different margins than poetry selections do.
+Prose pieces (like novels and nonfiction) have very different margins than poetry selections do.
 In prose, the size of the margins are predetermined.
 Where you end one line and begin another is determined by how large you set the margins to be.

-In poetry, you choose where to turn each line and the margins take shape around the poem as you go.
+In poetry, the writer chooses where to turn each line and the margins take shape around the poem as you go.

 The margins of poetry and prose provide excellent models for creating more border space in your own life.

 When you’re trying to create more margin in your life, you might prefer the prose model, or you might find that the poetry model is a better fit.
-Here’s how they work:
+Here’s how each of them work:

-In the prose approach, you set your margins first, and fit the rest of your left inside them.
+In the prose approach, you set your margins first, and fit the rest of your life inside them.

 Think about what gives you margin.
 What gives you room to breathe so that the rest of your life doesn’t feel so frazzled?
 Considering your margins could go something like this:

-I want margin in my mornings so I can _____________ (enjoy my coffee, do my devotions, get to work on time, etc.)
+I want margin in my mornings so I can _____________ (have a morning routine, enjoy my coffee, do my devotions, get to work on time, etc.)

 I want margin in the evenings so I can _____________ (read a book, take a bath, tidy the house, do other fun evening activities)